This 77.3-acre park and boat launch is located along the East Fork of the Lewis River northwest of Battle Ground.

 The Washington Department of Fish and Wildlife and the former Vancouver-Clark County parks department developed the boat launch, on the south side of Daybreak Bridge.
 The site includes parking for 32 vehicles with trailers.

-Beginning in April 2025, the East Fork Lewis River will be closed to boaters, fishers and other river users for three miles downstream from the lower portion of Daybreak Regional Park (downstream/west of Northeast Daybreak Road/82nd Avenue).
-The closure will allow for construction of the Lower East Fork Lewis River Reconnection Project, a project led by the Lower Columbia Estuary Partnership.
-To learn more about the East Fork Lewis River Reconnection Project, visit www.estuarypartnership.org/eflr.
+The East Fork Lewis River is closed to boaters and other river users for three miles downstream from the lower portion of Daybreak Regional Park (downstream/west of Northeast Daybreak Road/82nd Avenue).
+The closure allows for construction of the Lower East Fork Lewis River Reconnection Project, a project led by the Lower Columbia Estuary Partnership.
+To learn more about the East Fork Lewis River Reconnection Project, www.estuarypartnership.org/our-work/habitat-restoration/east-fork-lewis-river-reconnection-project.

 Below/west/downstream of Northeast Daybreak Road/Northeast 82nd Avenue: River access restricted until Oct.
 15: Construction in progress to restore habitat, prevent erosion, and reduce flood risk.
 During this time, the parking lot, and bathroom will remain open throughout construction.
 However, access to the water downstream for boaters and swimmers closed.
 Boat launch is available for taking out your boats and kayaks.